Code-Institute-Submissions/Project-2-Interactive-Frontend-Development-Milestone-Project/README.md

 1. A website forum allowing people to discuss there holiday experieces with other customers.
 2. Sign in / profile page
 3. Email subscribe list
-4. Add Google maps APi function to allow is limited in a few ways making it impossible to show on multiple place types at one time.
+4. Add Google maps APi function to show multiple place types at one time.

 *-Technologies used-*